 Congratulations!
 You’ve decided to dive into a beautiful hobby or maybe your future dream job: time lapse photography.
 Anybody can do it, and you don’t even need much equipment.
 What you will need, however, is time.
 We have sat through countless sunrises and sunsets with our cameras clicking away.
 But we promise it was worth it.
 Follow these six simple steps and you’ll be able to shoot your first basic time lapse.

 There are plenty of resources in the endless depths of the internet that will ease you into time lapse photography.
 We are honoured that you landed on our page.
-This guide is basic and meant for beginners.
+As the name “Time Lapse for beginners” already takes it away: This guide is very basic and only meant for beginners.
 If you are looking for more advanced stuff, please be patient!
 This website is so new that if it were a t-shirt, the price tag would still be attached.
 In fact, we’re probably writing the next article as you read this.
 Sign up for our newsletter to stay informed of what is coming.

 At the beginning of our journey, we decided to write the first tutorials for people who are right at the beginning of their own time lapse journey.
-So, this is it: the guide to your first time lapse.
+So, this is it: Time Lapse for Beginners [in 6 simple steps].

 To ensure we’re on the same page, here’s what to expect from this article.
 We will guide you through the recording process of your first basic time lapse with no changes in lighting.
 This means we will not go through the so-called holy grail technique, which you need for shooting sunrises or sunsets.
-This guide is only for shoots during the day or night with no change in lighting.
+“Time Lapse for Beginners [in 6 simple steps]” is only for shoots during the day or night with no change in lighting.
 We will release the tutorial for shooting sunrises and sunsets later.